yiil/final-apidocs/v1.0/api/message_createforward.md

 ### Request body

 ### Response
-If successful, this method returns `200, OK` response code and [Message](../resources/message.md) object in the response body.
+If successful, this method returns `201, Created` response code and [Message](../resources/message.md) object in the response body.

 ### Example
 Here is an example of how to call this API.